Mishalto/Auto_ping-pong/README.md

 ## Build
 1. Clone the repository.
-2. Install Visual Studio Code (VS Code), a stable version of CMake, and Git.
+2. Windows 10/11, Visual Studio Code (VS Code), a stable version of CMake, and Git.
 3. CMake will automatically pull SFML, and after that, the project will be ready to use.